Fire Prevention Division

 - The Bureau of Alcohol, Tobacco, and Firearms

-Juveniles account for 55% of arson arrest nationally.
+- Juveniles account for 55% of arson arrests nationally.

 Citizen involvement is imperative in identifying individuals responsible for setting arson fires.
 Without your tips on the identity of the arsonist, our entire community suffers.